raino9/raino9/README.md

 - 👋 Hi, I’m from Russia.
-- 👀 I’m interested in becoming programmer.
+- 👀 I’m interested in becoming Web-programmer.
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mullagulov2015@yandex.ru

 <!---
 raino9/raino9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.